Reading Scripture Covenantally (Lesson 1)

 Introduction

 During the Second Missionary Journey, the Apostle Paul and Silas stayed briefly in the city of Berea, having fled persecution in Thessalonica after having been there for only a few weeks.
-Luke, writing the account of the stay, singles out the Bereans for particular commendation, saying: “These [Bereans] were more noble than those in Thessalonica, in that they received the word with all readiness of mind, and searched the scriptures daily, whether those things were so” (Acts 17:11).
+Luke, writing the account of the stay, singled out the Bereans for particular commendation, saying: “These [Bereans] were more noble than those in Thessalonica, in that they received the word with all readiness of mind, and searched the scriptures daily, whether those things were so” (Acts 17:11).
 Paul’s commendation is not just that the Bereans were receptive to the Gospel, which they were, but that they evaluated his claims by searching the Scriptures.
-This is serious dedication to being “Bible believing.”
+This is serious dedication to being “Bible believing,” which we compare poorly with today.
+A key hallmark of historic Protestantism is a commitment to the preeminent authority of the Bible.
+However, many people, if they read the Bible at all, read it devotionally: a few verses or a short passage with some inspirational thoughts by the devotional writer.
+Such an approach reveals more about the mind of the devotion writer than that of the Lord, who inspired all Scripture.
+So, what does it mean to be “Bible believing”?

-(For a fuller discussion of this issue, see the attached file)
+(For a fuller discussion, see the attached file)

 Leave a comment